 - BCANDS does not provide medical opinions, interpretations, recommendations or advice;

-- BCANDS does not normally write corrispondence in relation to any client to the media, politicians, community leadership or others;
+- BCANDS does not normally write correspondence in relation to any client to the media, politicians, community leadership or others;

 - BCANDS disability services are accessed on a voluntary basis by the individual, their families or through associated organizations.
-As such, clients or their guardians are required to be active in all aspects of their case plan development, the agreed to activities within, and willing to provide and / or complete all required information necessary for BCANDS services and those services provided by external agencies that the individual may be requesting to access, in a timely manner.
+As such, clients or their guardians are required to be active in all aspects of their case plan development, the agreed to activities within, and willing to provide and / or complete all required information necessary for BCANDS services and those services provided by external agencies which the individual may be requesting to access and in a timely manner.

-BCANDS is the only Aboriginal organization of its’ type, not only in British Columbia, but across Canada.
+BCANDS is the only Indigenous organization of it’s type, not only in British Columbia, but across Canada.
 BCANDS offers a rather eclectic range in services, as individual and unique as our clients and their needs.